-Originally from Moscow, Daria lives in Montreal, Canada since 2007.
-With a bachelor’s degree in photojournalism from the Lomonosov Moscow State University and a Master’s degree at the leading school of journalism in France - CFPJ, Daria moved to Montreal, Quebec and began her collaboration with us as one of our leading photographers.
+Originally from Eastern Europe, Daria lives in Montreal, Canada since 2007.
+With a bachelor’s degree in photojournalism from the Lomonosov State University and a Master’s degree at the leading school of journalism in France - CFPJ, Daria moved to Montreal, Quebec and began her collaboration with us as one of our leading photographers.

 Another Master’s degree in media communication followed suit from the University of Montreal (2010) and another bachelor’s degree in film production at Concordia University in 2012.
 Rewarded with a scholarship, in 2014 she moved to Hong Kong to finish the program, where she got a position of a photo-editor and producer in an international media start-up co-launched by Condé Nast Publications and a Chinese corporation Goldin Group.

 Back in Canada as of 2016, the multitasker that she is, Mrs. Marchenko is juggling family life with digital art and media projects, production of commercial and artistic videos and incredible wedding photography.
 She travels for work across Canada, the US, Europe, and Asia spending most of her summer weekends in Toronto on wedding and engagement photography assignments.

 In Artist's Words - Written by Daria Marchenko